Shaken Baby Syndrome

 What increases the risk for shaken baby syndrome?

 Anyone caring for a baby may get frustrated, frightened, or angry due to the baby's uncontrolled crying.
-They may shake the baby out of frustration, in a desire to stop the baby from crying.
+The person may shake the baby out of frustration, in a desire to stop the baby from crying.
 This is considered child abuse, even if it is an accident.
 Shaken baby syndrome is most common in babies but can happen to children up to 5 years of age.

 What are the signs of shaken baby syndrome?

 - Fussiness or uncontrolled crying